michaeluno/custom-scrollbar/readme.txt

 == Changelog ==

+= 1.1.2 =
+- Fixed a bug that percentages for width and height could not be set.

 = 1.1.1 - 10/20/2015 =
 - Tweaked the setting pages.
 - Updated the [Admin Page Framework](https://wordpress.org/plugins/admin-page-framework/) library.